From Charlie Chaplin to Judy Garland, these old Hollywood scandals uncover the darkest depths of the movie industry's supposed golden age.

 Hollywood Scandals: Charlie Chaplin’s Obsession With Young Girls

-Comedy genius Charlie Chaplin became a worldwide icon early on in his life and this, in turn, messed with his head, at least when it came to women.
-He boasted of his conquests relentlessly and claimed, shamelessly, that he had slept with more than 2,000 women over the course of his life.
+After becoming a worldwide icon early on in his life, comedy genius Charlie Chaplin developed a reputation for pursuing women.
+He boasted of his conquests relentlessly and claimed that he had slept with more than 2,000 women over the course of his life.

-Four years later, when he was 29, Chaplin met the 16-year-old child actress Mildred Harris and promptly forgot all about Edna.
-He was infatuated with Mildred so much so that he kept sending her flowers and waited for her outside the studio where she worked.
+Four years later, when he was 29, Chaplin met the 16-year-old child actress Mildred Harris.
+Completely infatuated with her, Chaplin relentlessly sent her flowers and waited for her outside the studio where she worked.
 The two soon became lovers, got married, lost a child, and got divorced.

-Shortly after the divorce, Chaplin met the 15-year-old child-actress, Lita Grey.
-He had actually first met her three years previously when she was just 12 years old and had apparently been obsessed with her ever since.
+Shortly after the divorce, Chaplin took up with the 15-year-old child actress, Lita Grey.
+He had actually first met her when she was just six years old and had cast her in The Kid (1921) when she was 13.

-By then, Chaplin was 51 years old, and it seemed like his romantic life was all but over.
-However, at the age of 54 Chaplin met the 18-year-old Oona O’Neill, daughter of American playwright Eugene O’Neill.
+By then, Chaplin was in his 50s and it seemed like his romantic life was all but over.
+However, at the age of 54 Chaplin met 18-year-old Oona O’Neill, daughter of American playwright Eugene O’Neill.

 The two got married, had eight children together, and lived happily ever after.
-Chaplin finally found his true love, even if she was 36 years younger than him.
+Chaplin seemed to have finally found his true love, even if she was 36 years younger than him.